-I’m proud to report that a project I have been leading at Prospect to deliver a vision for Unlocking Knowledge Transfer (KT) in the UK on behalf of the Creative Industries Knowledge Transfer Network (CI KTN) is now complete, and the Unlocking Knowledge Transfer Executive Summary can be downloaded.
+I’m proud to report that a project I have been leading at Prospect to deliver a vision for Unlocking Knowledge Transfer (KT) in the UK on behalf of the Creative Industries Knowledge Transfer Network (CI KTN) is now complete.
+The Unlocking Knowledge Transfer Executive Summary can be downloaded.
 It summarises three robust reports illustrating a number of new services, spaces and tools that will help bring academia and the creative industries closer together.

 CIKTN needed a robust vision of the future of knowledge transfer between the creative industries and academia in the UK.
 We engaged a wide audience through workshops, online surveys and an online platform to develop future scenarios which inspired a number of new opportunities for KT.